 Without formal security awareness training, you rely on your employees to be tech-savvy and self-educate on cybersecurity matters.
 However, that is a risky strategy and one that often backfires.

 Current cybersecurity statistics paint a worrisome picture.
 According to a recent study by the University of Florida, 43% of participants couldn't recognize a simulated spear phishing email.
-Remember that every day, 3 billion phishing emails flood inboxes, and 88% of organizations encounter spear phishing attempts within a year.
+Every day, 3 billion phishing emails flood inboxes, and 88% of organizations encounter spear phishing attempts within a year.
 While modern email filters are advanced, they still fail at a rate of around 7-10%.

 Given these probabilities, it's merely a question of when, and not if, your organization will suffer a costly data breach.
 Therefore, you should prioritize creating a robust human firewall as the first line of defense against cybercriminals who would exploit untrained users, the most vulnerable aspect of your network security.